A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Nail fold » Definition, anatomy and diseases

 Our products are not intended to diagnose, treat, cure, or prevent any disease.
-The information provided in this article is for informational purposes only and is not intended to be a substitute for advice from your doctor or other healthcare professional.
+The information provided in this article is for informational purposes only and is not intended as a substitute for advice from your physician or other healthcare professional.

-In addition, our products are not intended to be a substitute for medication or other treatment prescribed by your doctor or health care provider.
-Regardless of the duty of care applied, no liability or warranty is assumed for the
+Furthermore, our products are not a substitute for medications or other treatments prescribed by your doctor or healthcare provider.
+Regardless of the due care taken, no liability or warranty is assumed for the

 - Accuracy,